Finnish Self-Study Book Recommendations: What’s Your Goal?

 - Ruokaa suomeksi: Reading texts and exercises, grammar fairly basic, great opportunity to explore the derivation of words and broaden your vocabulary, focus on cooking, solutions not included.
 Score: 7/10 even without the solutions. (see section 5.6)

-- Suomen mestari 4: Last part of a solid textbook series, advanced grammar and important functional language elements (eg. expressing compassion, giving support, politely saying “no”), audio can be streamed online for free, exercises included in the book, will get you up the B2.
+- Suomen mestari 4: Last part of a solid textbook series, advanced grammar and important functional language elements (e.g. expressing compassion, giving support, politely saying “no”), audio can be streamed online for free, exercises included in the book, will get you up to level B2.
 Score: 8/10 (see section 3.6.4)

 - Suomen kieli kuntoon 2: Exercise book, learn phrases and advanced grammar constructions, mainly traditional fill-in-the-gaps exercises, solutions no longer available online.
 Score: 7/10, but a 9/10 if you can get someone to correct your exercises. (see section 3.17.2)